Noovolari/leapp/.github/CONTRIBUTING.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

-Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).

-## Coding conventions

-Start reading our code and you'll get the hang of it.
-We optimize for readability:

-  * We indent using four spaces
-  * This is open-source software.
-Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers, the goal is to make the ride as smooth as possible.

-Thanks,
-The Leapp Team